 During times of economic uncertainty, such as the recent recession, many institutions were required to supplement decreases in government revenue with income from tuition and fees and, when available, through private sources and endowments.
 At HSIs, revenues from tuition and fees constituted 22 and 39 percent of the typical institutional budget at two- and four-year colleges and universities respectively, compared with 33 percent and 35 percent at two- and four-year non-HSIs respectively.
-Income from private giving and endowments represented a smaller percentage of revenue raised by HSIs than other institutions.
+Income from private giving and endowments represented a smaller percentage of revenue raised by HSIs than it did at other institutions.
 The remaining shares of the budget come from auxiliary enterprise operations and from state and local government agencies for training programs.

-The ability of HSIs to raise tuition and endowment revenue is constrained somewhat by the financial circumstances of the communities and students they serve.
-In short, these institutions depend on government support for their social and academic programs.
+While these data are important for understanding HSIs' sources of revenue, they do mask per-student inequities that make the financial profiles of HSIs unique when compared with other institutions.
+For example, the ability of HSIs to raise tuition and endowment revenue is constrained somewhat by the financial circumstances of the communities and students they serve.
+As a result, these institutions depend on government support for their social and academic programs.
 This dependency makes them especially vulnerable to continual declines in state and federal investment in higher education.
 It also raises concerns about whether HSIs have the fiscal resilience to overcome sustained periods of constrained resources while continuing to serve the growing number of Latino students demanding access to postsecondary education.